Rug Knowledge – Hand Made Rugs

-Just as an architect needs a blueprint, the weaver must also have a plan as to how the finished rug should look.
-(Rug Knowledge) The most commonly used technique, cartoon mapping, is a full–scale graph paper chart that tells the weaver what color each knot needs to be.
+Just as an architect needs a blueprint, the Artisan rug weaver must also have a plan as to how the finished rug should look.
+The most commonly used technique in hand knotted rug is a cartoon mapping, which it is a full–scale graph paper chart that tells the weaver what color each knot and what material ( Wool – Silk – Linen – Tencel) needs to be.
 Each tiny square represents one knot.
-For rugs that have symmetry in design, the plate is usually illustrated for quarter of the rug.
+For handmade rugs that have symmetry in design, the plate is usually illustrated for quarter of the rug .
 Famous artists and designers often draw the cartoons, which are mostly used in workshops and master workshops.

 Content & Dyeing:

 highly vibrant and radiant colors, contemporary Tibetan rugs or Classic Rugs from India are very desirable works of art.
 Tibetan weavers as well as Indian & Afghan weavers

 have been crafting rugs for centuries and the process has remained the same.
 Raw wool is washed and sorted, then spun by hand into yarn and dyed.
 The century’s old dyeing process used by a master dyer, who pays careful and close attention so that each batch of dyed yarn remains even and color fast.

 The process of weaving Tibetan rugs is unique, distinctive and different from knotting techniques used in other rug making cultures.
 Our Tibetan rugs are woven on a vertical loom.
 Executed by highly skilled master weavers, this weaving process is meticulous and requires a tremendous amount of patience.

 Washing & Finishing (Wash & Stretch):